-Section 2 of the bill would establish an additional \$50 fee charged to registrants of pesticide products and deposited to the Pesticide Monitoring Special Fund.
-This fee would be used to generate additional revenue for AAFM's support of costs incurred by solid waste management districts in disposing of obsolete and unwanted pesticides.
-The fee would be collected until an extended producer responsibility program for pesticides is implemented in the State that fully funds the collection of obsolete and unwanted pesticides.
-The Joint Fiscal Office (JFO) estimates this provision would generate an additional \$613,000 in revenue for the Pesticide Monitoring Special Fund in fiscal year 2026.
+Section 2 of the act establishes an additional \$50 fee charged to registrants of pesticide products and deposited to the Pesticide Monitoring Special Fund.
+This fee will be used to generate additional revenue for AAFM's support of costs incurred by solid waste management districts in disposing of obsolete and unwanted pesticides.
+The fee will be collected until an extended producer responsibility program for pesticides is implemented in the State that fully funds the collection of obsolete and unwanted pesticides.
+The Joint Fiscal Office (JFO) estimates this provision will generate an additional \$613,000 in revenue for the Pesticide Monitoring Special Fund in fiscal year 2026.

-Section 3 would direct the Secretary of Agriculture, Food and Markets, in consultation with the Commissioner of Environmental Conservation, to study potential funding sources to reimburse solid waste management entities for all costs associated with the collection and disposal of unwanted or obsolete pesticides at municipal hazardous waste collection events.
-The study would also consider the viability of an extended producer responsibility program for pesticides, as well as other disposal options.
-The Secretary would be required to submit a report to the committees of jurisdiction by December 15, 2025.
+Section 3 directs the Secretary of Agriculture, Food and Markets, in consultation with the Commissioner of Environmental Conservation, to study potential funding sources to reimburse solid waste management entities for all costs associated with the collection and disposal of unwanted or obsolete pesticides at municipal hazardous waste collection events.
+The study will also consider the viability of an extended producer responsibility program for pesticides, as well as other disposal options.
+The Secretary is required to submit a report to the committees of jurisdiction by December 15, 2025.